fabiocicerchia/fabiocicerchia.github.io/_posts/2013-12-03-retrieve-js-events.markdown

  * [`element.attachEvent`](http://msdn.microsoft.com/en-us/library/ie/ms536343(v=vs.85).aspx)

-The last 2 are not possible to be retrieved without some workounds because they are handled internally by the browser and there is no trace in the DOM of those.
+The last 2 are not possible to be retrieved without some workounds because they are handled internally by the browser and they don't leave any trace in the DOM.

+So I've developed a plain JS class because I was facing this problem while working on [salmonJS](http://salmonjs.org), a js-compatible web spider.
+I was working with PhantomJS (and I believe it works fine with CasperJS as well) and I came with this solution which seems to be the most appropriate one.

-This is my personal solution to this problem, overriding the default behaviour at the beginning of the page load, so nothing else can try to bind an event before initialise the "interceptor".
+My personal approach to that was overriding the default behaviour at the beginning of the page load, so nothing else can try to bind an event before initialise the "interceptor".

-There is nothing to be configured to make it working, just include it in your page before EVERYTHING else.
+There is nothing that needs to be configured to make it working, just include it in your page before EVERYTHING else.

 You can collect at any time the events just calling: